Child Custody | Family

 While a child’s preference can carry considerable weight in child custody cases, it is typically not the deciding factor.
 Judges take into account many variables when determining what is in the child’s best interest and who should have custody.
-Learn more about a child’s role in determining custody below.

 The Role of a Child’s Opinion in Custody Decisions

 Every child custody case is unique.
 There are no concrete rules that dictate how much influence a child’s wishes should have over a judge’s decision to grant custody in favor of one parent or another.
 A child’s preference does play a key role in a final decision handed down by the court, but it is not the deciding factor.

 Generally, a judge will only consider a child’s desire in custody cases if it is deemed to be within their best interest.
 If it is not, then the child will have to live with the parent that the judge determines regardless of whether they want to or not.

 Furthermore, a child typically cannot change a child custody order.
 A potential exception to this rule is if they are old enough to speak for themselves and can prove that they are in physical and/or emotional danger.
 In those cases, a judge may approve a change in custody.